Easy Chipotle Chicken Tortilla Soup and tips on How to Store Chipotle Sauce. Dinner is on the table in less than 30 minutes with this recipe.

 I love Mexican food.
 If I had to pick 1 cuisine to eat for the rest of my life, undoubtedly it would be Mexican food!
 We’re a military family, so this means we move around.
 A lot.
 One of the first things we seek out when moving to a new area is good Mexican food.
 Unfortunately, this is hard to find in some of the places we’ve lived.
 As a result I’ve made it my mission to have a few amazing Mexican recipes in my repertoire.

 I’ve found that 2 things make my Mexican recipes stellar:

-- 2. Ingredients.
-Quality, authentic ingredients like La Morena Chipotle Peppers in Adobo Sauce make all the difference!
+- Ingredients.
+Quality, authentic ingredients make all the difference!
 They bring a true taste of Mexico into my home cooking.

 I hate wasting food, it’s a pet peeve of mine.
 Leftovers are often on the menu at my house.
 I’ve even been known to plan an entire weeks worth of meals around an herb just so the entire bunch doesn’t go to waste.
-I’m always looking for ways to use or keep ingredients, and La Morena Chipotle Peppers in Adobo Sauce are no different.
+I’m always looking for ways to use or keep ingredients, and chipotle sauce is no different.

 Here’s how I make chipotle sauce from a 7-ounce can of chipotle peppers and store them for later:

 To see more detailed directions, see Step 1 in the recipe directions below.

 Chipotle Sauce Freezing Tips:

 - The frozen 1-tablespoon mounds will keep frozen, in a freezer bag, for 6-12 months.